Learning The Love Language Of Gifts & Gift Giving

 This doesn’t mean you should feel obligated to get them something on any kind of regular schedule.
 Even an occasional “just because” gift can go a long way toward making the other person feel loved—including small tokens of affection.
 For example, every so often, you could have a small treat waiting for your beloved at the end of a long shift at work or hand them a little trinket while you’re out to dinner.

-Learn to communicate love more clearly with therapy
+Learn how to communicate your love language of gifts more clearly

 While learning to express your affection using your partner’s primary love language can be an excellent way to strengthen your relationship, it’s not the only communication skill you’ll need to keep love alive.
 Getting coaching from a trained counselor can be another effective way to invest in the health of your relationship.